-INVESTMENT RETURN / DISCOUNT RATE: We assumed 6% per year net of expenses.
-This is based on assumed long-term return on plan assets assuming 100% funding through CCLC.
+INVESTMENT RETURN / DISCOUNT RATE: We assumed 5.3% per year net of expenses.
+This is based on assumed long-term return on employer assets.
 We used the "Building Block Method".
 (See Appendix E, Paragraph 53 for more information).
+Our assessment of long-term returns for employer assets is based on long-term historical returns for surplus funds invested pursuant to California Government Code Sections 53601 et seq.